OldKalash7/thedarkproject/_posts/2020-08-30-In to the woods.md

 "So the old man was right, you found it, a shame for you" Said one of them with a hollow voice product of the mask.

-"Danm they all, that liar bastard also told them" Thought Ratz.
+"Damn they all, that liar bastard also told them" Thought Ratz.

 "You know, the old folks tell that once in a while" He opened the arms making a cross.
 "All this place, the structure of the woods changes, and the rats get trapped inside, get lost, and die."